LOKESH-999/lock-free-mpsc/README.md

 !
 AND ALSO THIS IS NOT PRODUCTION READY

+!
+EVEN BELOW MENTIONED DETAILS CAN BE OUTDATED

 A high-performance, lock-free, bounded & unbounded multiple-producer single-consumer (MPSC) queue implemented in Rust.
 This project is designed for concurrent environments, leveraging atomic operations and a global backoff mechanism to handle contention efficiently.